President of Bulgaria: Impeachment

-Impeachment can only begin if the president has committed treason or has violated the Constitution of Bulgaria.
-Impeachment starts after at least a quarter of the members of the National Assembly deposit an accusatory act before the assembly.
-The act must then be approved by a supermajority of 2/3 of all elected representatives in order to be accepted.
-If accepted, the case is referred to the Constitutional Court of Bulgaria, which must decide within a one-month time span whether or not the president is guilty of the crime he has been accused of by the Assembly.
-If the constitutional court finds that the president has committed treason or violated the constitution, as per the accusatory act, then the president is considered successfully impeached and is stripped of his authority.
+Impeachment can begin if the president has committed treason or has violated the Constitution of Bulgaria, after at least a quarter of the members of the National Assembly deposit an accusatory act before the assembly.
+The act must be approved by a 2/3 supermajority of MPs in order to be accepted.
+If accepted, the case is referred to the Constitutional Court of Bulgaria, which must decide within a one-month time period whether the president is guilty or innocent of the crime they have been accused of by the Assembly.
+If the constitutional court finds that the president has committed treason or violated the constitution, the president is impeached and is stripped of their authority.